jonahcullen/wags/README.md

     --out ~/.wags/
 ```

 which returns `submit platypus_mOrnAna1.p.v1.prep_wags.slurm from /home/fried255/cull0084/.wags/platypus/mOrnAna1.p.v1 to prep mOrnAna1.p.v1 for wags`.
-Following the sucess run of the `platypus_mOrnAna1.p.v1.prep_wags.slurm`, the required genome and alignment indices will be availabale along `mOrnAna1.p.v1_config.yaml`, the input config for running platypus samples with *OneWAG*.
+Following the successful run of `platypus_mOrnAna1.p.v1.prep_wags.slurm`, the required genome and alignment indices will be available along with `mOrnAna1.p.v1_config.yaml`, the input config for running platypus samples with *OneWAG*.

 ## FASTQ to GVCF (OneWAG)